Key Takeaways

 The key to making a sleep ritual effective is repetition.

-After a few weeks, the routine itself becomes a powerful sleep signal.
-Like many behavioral cues, scent conditioning usually develops gradually.
-Many people begin noticing that a familiar aroma feels relaxing after one to two weeks of repeating the same bedtime routine.
+After a few weeks, the ritual itself becomes a powerful sleep signal.
+Like many behavioral cues, scent conditioning usually develops gradually — most people begin noticing the effect after one to two weeks of consistent repetition.

 Common Mistakes That Disrupt Sleep Rituals